sameer0330/Covid19Tracker/README.md

 # Covid19Tracker
 This is a simple Covid-19 Tracker which uses VOLLEY library to get data from a REST Api.
-The app conatins intuituve graphs and statistics
+The app conatins intuitive graphs and statistics

 ![Screenshot_20200720-013505_Covid-19 Tracker](https://user-images.githubusercontent.com/65035554/87884471-fd484d80-ca2b-11ea-904d-2b2a26377b99.jpg)